Kilarin/compassgps/README.md

   * tried to follow Echo and TeTpaAka's examples of how to properly code for multiplayer games, and all of the new settings should work just fine in a multiplayer game.
   * shared and admin bookmarks
   * made maps based on TeTpaAka's code
-  * see changelog for later changes
+  * see changelog for more!

 ![alt text](http://i59.tinypic.com/a15ls0.png "image")